Examples of professionalism in a sentence

 For writers such as Alexander Pope and Samuel Johnson, struggling in the transition from the age of patronage to that of Grub Street professionalism, Shakespeare offered not only a body of poetic invention but also an inspirational career trajectory. —Jonathan Bate, Harper's, April 2007

 In Washington, careerism has so trumped professionalism among political journalists as to render Alterman's ethical concerns almost quaint. —Gene Lyons, Harper's, October 2003

 It is difficult not to contrast the professionalism of modestly paid firefighters and police doing their duty on September 11 with the secretive … behavior of six- and seven-figure accountants, lawyers, CEOs, bankers, and financial analysts who failed at their duty with Enron. —Bruce Nussbaum, Business Week, 28 Jan.
 2002

-First Known Use of PROFESSIONALISM
+First Known Use of professionalism

-Learn More About PROFESSIONALISM
+Learn More about professionalism

-Seen & Heard
+Seen and Heard

 What made you want to look up professionalism?
 Please tell us where you read or heard it (including the quote, if possible).